albeertito7/init-sphinx/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

+..
+   the "install" refers to the text link, and the "<installation>" part refers to the actual label we want to add a cross-reference to. if not included an explicit title, hence using ":ref:`installation`, the sectio title will be used.
+   Both the ":doc:" and ":ref:" roles will be rendered as hyperlinks in HTML documentation.

 .. note::
    This project is under active development.